MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/prometheus-metrics-scrape-default.md

 - `kube-state-metrics` (`job=kube-state-metrics`)
 - `networkobservabilityRetina` (`job=networkobservabilityRetina`)

 The following targets are **enabled/ON** when you enable control plane metrics (preview) feature.
+You can use control plane metrics to maximize overall observability and maintain operational excellence for your AKS cluster.
 For more information, see [Control plane metrics (preview)](/azure/aks/monitor-aks#monitor-aks-control-plane-metrics-preview).

 - `controlplane-apiserver` (`job=controlplane-apiserver`)
 - `controlplane-etcd` (`job=controlplane-etcd`)

-The following targets are **enabled/ON** when you enable Container Network Observability which is a feature of the [Advanced Container Networking Services](/azure/aks/advanced-network-observability-concepts) suite.
+The following targets are **enabled/ON** when you enable Container Network Observability which is a feature of the Advanced Container Networking Services suite and is compatible with all Linux workloads seamlessly integrating with Hubble for both Cilium or non-Cilium based data plane.
+This allows flexibility for your container networking needs.
+For more information, see [Advanced Container Networking Services](/azure/aks/advanced-network-observability-concepts).

 - `networkobservabilityHubble` (`job=networkobservabilityHubble`)
 - `networkobservabilityCilium` (`job=networkobservabilityCilium`)